The Simple Life Pure Organic Whey Protein (Unflavored)

 Why Whey Protein?

 Whey Protein is an excellent source of convenient and quick high-quality protein.
-Whey protein is a great health food because it contains high-quality protein and extremely high amounts of leucine, which is incredibly important for muscle repair and grown.
+Whey protein is a great health food because it contains high-quality protein and extremely high amounts of leucine, which is incredibly important for muscle repair and growth.
 One of the major reasons whey protein is so effective for exercise recovery is that it gets into your muscles within 10-15 minutes after consuming it.
 That is why I always recommend those looking to add muscle consume a whey protein shake immediately after working out.

 The Simple Life Pure Organic Whey Protein supports the body’s ability to increase and maintain muscle mass depending on your goals.
 It also provides micro-proteins such as A-lactalbumin, B-lactoglobulin, immunogloblulin, lactoferrin and glycomacropeptide, which are vital for immune system support and health.